evilmartians/liquor/doc/language-spec.md

 #### 4.1.2 Argument Error

-Argument error will be raised upon encountering any of the following conditions:
+Argument error will be signaled upon encountering any of the following conditions:

 1. Absence of a mandatory parameter, or presence of non-accepted parameter (sections [Function Calls](#function-calls), [Tags](#tags))